-As an experience design supervisor at 18F, I manage and coach a distributed team of writers and content designers.
-My supervisory duties include: scoping design projects, facilitating staffing decisions, helping my team find professional development opportunities, jumping through bureaucratic hoops, and promoting content strategy as a core design discipline.
+As an experience design supervisor at 18F, I manage a distributed team of writers and content designers.
+My supervisory duties include scoping design projects, facilitating staffing decisions, coaching my team through difficult situations, developing hiring and performance criteria, recommending professional development opportunities, jumping through bureaucratic hoops, and promoting content strategy as a core design discipline.

 I am a core contributor to the 18F Content Guide.
 In 2016, I edited and reorganized the guide so it’s easier to read, understand, and add to in the future.